 This post is sponsored by Jennie-O. As always, all opinions and recipes are my own.

 Start the morning with Southwestern Breakfast Burrito Bowls!
 Breakfast doesn’t have to be boring… and a burrito bowl serves as a blast of flavor.
-This recipe balances its spice with the creaminess of cheese and avocado.
-Top spicy, yet creamy salsa grits with a flavorful sweet potato and black bean hash, Jennie-O All Natural Turkey Sausage and a fried egg.
-Finish the burrito bowl with avocado slices and a sprinkle of cheese.
-What a breakfast!
+This recipe involves creamy salsa grits, a sweet potato-black bean hash and ground turkey sausage.
+The spice is balanced with creaminess from the cheese and avocado.
+What a meal!

 Tennessee meets Louisiana meets Texas with a teeny tiny stop in Mississippi.